[1]:

 recos_data = []

-for reco, reco_data in solver.while_(stoprule):
+for reco, reco_data in solver.until(stoprule):

 recos.append(1*reco)